Publisher growth tactics for election season | WEBINAR

 Customer relationship management (CRM) is the practice of collecting and interpreting customer data to build personalized marketing or sales campaigns and strengthen relationships between a brand/publisher and its customers/audience.

-When implemented correctly, CRM software collects data from all the company’s marketing channels and business automation tools, such as web analytic tools, social media channels, online form builders, survey tools, etc. Media publishers can later analyze the processed and organized data and use it to launch new campaigns, optimize their site content and more.
+When implemented correctly, CRM software collects data from all the company’s marketing channels and business automation tools, such as web analytics tools, social media channels, online form builders, survey tools, etc. Media publishers can later analyze the processed and organized data and use it to launch new campaigns, optimize their site content and more.

 Why Do Publishers Need CRM Systems?